SherryZ1215/fruits-app/README.md

 access to the EasyTable and show it in the app

-CHANGED: post time info and the probability to EasyTable and show them in the app (inside the CustomVision.xaml.cs page),
+[CHANGED: post time info and the probability to EasyTable and show them in the app (inside the CustomVision.xaml.cs page),

-small changes of the layout of the AzureTable xaml page
+and some small changes of the layout of the AzureTable xaml page]